 Election Sciences Reform and Administration (ESRA) — The conference brings together political scientists and other experts in election administration to develop rigorous empirical approaches to the study of how law and administrative procedures affect the quality of elections in the United States.
 Participants will identify major questions in the field, share new insights, foster collaboration between election administrators and election scientists, and connect senior and junior scholars.
 When: July 26 and 27.
 Where: University of Wisconsin-Madison.

-X. Job Postings
+XI.
+Job Postings This Week

 Field Sales Director, Hart InterCivic — the Field Sales Director works primarily on the road and from a home office when he/she is not on business travel.
 The Field Sales Director is responsible for creating news sales with prospects and existing clients in a defined region.
 Today, this role is a single contributor and does not directly manage people.
 This position will report to the VP of Sales.
 Application: For the complete job listing an to apply, click here.